wallarm/product-documentation/docs/latest/user-guides/bola-protection.md

 ## Resulting triggers

-Based on the BOLA autodetection template, Wallarm will generate individual triggers to protect any API endpoints that are potential targets of BOLA attacks.
+Based on the BOLA autodetection template, Wallarm generates individual triggers to protect any API endpoints that are potential targets of BOLA attacks.

 The generated triggers are displayed in **Triggers** → **Automatically generated**, e.g.: